mathematicalthinking/vmt/README.md

 ### Profile/Dashboard
 ### PublicList
 ### Course
+### Create
 #### Creating Rooms for a course
 1. should Public courses be allowed to contain private rooms?
 Its seems like no. A Course is just a collection of rooms.
 We need to add this functionality to the create resource container `src/containers/create/newResource` If course.isPublic then no private option...could they still make a private room template?
+#### Bug creating resources
+1. ~~When we create a new course or room we do not see that users name show up in the list of members until there is a refresh and they pull from the db again.
+We are not saving the user's name in the member list when we update redux, just their id...should be an easy enough fix~~
 ### Room
 ### Workspace
 ### Chat